syncfusion-content/windowsforms-docs/WindowsForms/PDF/Bookmarks.md

 document.Close()

+{% endhighlight  %}

 We can add new bookmarks to an existing document at any location such as in the front, middle, or at the end of the bookmarks tree.
 When loading an existing document, the Essential PDF loads all bookmarks of the document.
 Each loaded bookmark is represented by the PdfLoadedBookmark class, inherited from the PdfBookmark class.
 You can access the root collection of document bookmarks by using the Bookmark property of the PdfLoadedDocument class.
 This collection is represented by the PdfBookmarkBase class.

 The following code example illustrates how to insert new bookmarks in the existing PDF document.

-[C#]
+{% highlight c# %}